 Pre-Tenancy Costs – Tenant

-After signing the Tenancy Agreement the new tenant is given a date prior to the commencement of the tenancy by which the initial rent, bond and letting fee is to be paid.
+After signing the Tenancy Agreement the new tenant is given a date prior to the commencement of the tenancy by which the initial rent and bond is to be paid.
 We require the maximum bond allowable by law – four weeks.
-One week’s rent in advance and a letting fee of one week’s rent (plus GST) is also payable.
-This equates to just over six week’s rent to be paid before the tenancy begins.
+One week’s rent in advance is also payable.
+This equates to five week’s rent to be paid before the tenancy begins.

 We will never release the keys to the tenant until all of the money due has been paid.